200 Main Street, Suite 212

 He completed his career at the Brookings Institution in Washington.
 Dave has a law degree from George Washington University.
 He served for eight years (four terms) as an elected Advisory Neighborhood Commissioner, in Washington, DC, representing the section of the Capitol Hill neighborhood where he and Lori lived.
 They have two grown children.

 Dave is a volunteer with the Falmouth Service Center, a curler at the Cape Cod Curling Club, and a member of the Upper Cape Camera Club.
-He is in his seventh year as a member of Board of the Museum of African American History in Boston.
+He served for nine years as a member of Board of the Museum of African American History in Boston.
+He is a member of the Falmouth Charter Review Committee.
 He joined the Falmouth Housing Trust Board in July 2017.